weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 ### What is generative search?

-Generative search is a powerful technique that uses retrieved data with large language models (LLMs).
-Another name for generative search is retrieval augmented generation, or RAG.
+Generative search is a powerful technique that retrieves data to ground large language models (LLMs).
+It is also called retrieval augmented generation (RAG), or in-context learning in some cases.

 ### Why generative search?